 - 3.19 Local Authorities are required to undertake a Strategic Housing Land Availability Assessment (SHLAA).
-There have been 12 annual reviews, the latest SHLAA was published in February 2019 for the period up to 1st April 2018. - 3.20 From 1 April 2004 (the start of the LDF Plan Period) to 1 April 2018 (the end of the monitoring year for February 2019 report), The undersupply from previous years has been eliminated and up to April 2018 there is a 195 dwelling surplus.
+There have been 12 annual reviews, the latest SHLAA was published in September 2019 for the period up to 1st April 2019. - 3.20 From 1 April 2004 (the start of the LDF Plan Period) to 1 April 2019,the undersupply from previous years has been eliminated and up to April 2019 there is a 379 dwelling surplus.

-LDF Based Supply - Allocated Sites & Windfall Permissions with Planning Permission to 1st April 2018
+Table 2 - LDF Based Supply - Allocated Sites & Windfall Permissions with Planning Permission to 1st April 2019